Skupper v2

 Skupper v1 uses a combination of ConfigMaps and resource annotations as its declarative interface.
 Skupper v2 instead uses Kubernetes custom resources.

 Custom resources have two key advantages.
-First, they are subject to standard Kubernetes role-based access control, so cluster admins can use standard tooling to control use of Skupper if they choose.
+First, they are subject to Kubernetes role-based access control, so cluster admins can use standard tooling to control use of Skupper if they choose.
 Second, they provide a standard mechanism for reporting resource status.

-Choosing custom resources comes with a trade off: installing custom resource definitions (CRDs) requires cluster admin privileges, something v1 did not require.
+Choosing custom resources comes with a trade off.
+Installing custom resource definitions (CRDs) requires cluster admin privileges, something v1 did not require.
 This is an advantage for some of our users, but a disadvantage for others.
 We believe that custom resources are, on balance, the right choice.

 A uniform declarative API